This post was originally published in January 2017 and updated in June 2021 after a return visit to Santa Fe.

-Here is my ideal itinerary for spending 2 perfect days in Santa Fe, New Mexico!
+This is the ideal itinerary for 2 days in Santa Fe, New Mexico!

-I have taken cooking classes during previous travels, so I thought it would be so much fun to take a cooking class in Santa Fe during our 48 hour itinerary!
-With my gal pals, we attended the “Contemporary Southwest I” course at the Santa Fe School of Cooking.
-Michelle Chavez was our teacher and I have to admit, she is a badass woman!
-By the end of the course, me and all my girlfriends had girl crushes on Chef Michelle!
+I have taken cooking classes during previous travels, so I thought it would be so much fun to take a New Mexican cooking class during our 48 hour stay in Santa Fe!
+Alongside four of my gal pals, we attended the “Contemporary Southwest I” course at the Santa Fe School of Cooking.
+Michelle Chavez was our teacher and she is a badass female chef!
+By the end of the course, we all had crushes on Chef Michelle!
 She started the class by giving us a history lesson of Santa Fe, walking us through the local culture and indigenous ingredients that make up New Mexican cuisine.

 The class itself was more of a presentation/demonstration style course rather than interactive, which I didn’t realize ahead of time, but came to really enjoy.
 We got to sit back, learn and enjoy all the smells emanating from Michelle's stove top.
-The kitchen is stunning and is well setup for classes with TV screens, mounted mirrors and a large tables for the guests.
+The kitchen is stunning and is well set up for classes with TV screens, mounted mirrors and a large table for the guests.
 Plus, Chef Michelle did an amazing job of explaining everything she was doing as she was doing it.

-At the end of the class, of course, we got to enjoy the freshly cook meal.
+At the end of the class, of course, we got to enjoy the freshly cooked meal.
 On our menu was roasted tomato soup, green chile mac & cheese, chile-rubbed flank steak and flan for dessert.
 The green chile mac & cheese was definitely the crowd favorite.
 It was rich, homey and slightly spicy.
 I can't wait to make this recipe at home!
 We arrived a few minutes early to explore the gift shop that is attached to the classroom.
-It is filled with unique cookbooks, earthen cookware and delicious local ingredients.
-If I had a larger suitcase, I totally would have bought stuff!
+It is filled with unique cookbooks, earthen cookware and delicious local ingredients, perfect keepsakes or gifts to bring a little bit of New Mexico home with you.

-Santa Fe has an unrivaled folk and indigenous art scene, which was one of my highlights from our 2 day trip.
-There is so much handmade beauty to see and appreciate in Santa Fe, so I would recommend dedicating at least a few hours to hopping between galleries and visiting museums.
-Most of the galleries are clustered around Santa Fe plaza and the nearby streets, so it's easy to park and explore by foot.
-It’s fun wandering in and out of the galleries seeing all the different art styles and curation tastes.
+Santa Fe has an unrivaled native, folk and indigenous art scene.
+There is so much handmade beauty to see and appreciate in Santa Fe, so I would recommend dedicating at least a few hours to hopping between galleries and art fairs.
+Appreciating the incredible artistic talents was one of my highlights from our 48 hour visit to Santa Fe!
+Most of the galleries are clustered around Santa Fe Plaza and the nearby streets, so it's easy to park and explore by foot.
+Most of the art pieces are pretty expensive but it is nonetheless fun to wander in and out of the galleries seeing all the different art styles and curation tastes.

 If you plan your trip intentionally around art visits, you’ll want to check the city’s events calendar to see if you’ll be there at the same time as an art market!
 These are a local highlight in Santa Fe and bring in flocks of visitors every year.
 There are lots of folk fairs throughout the year, and we happened to be there on the weekend of Indigenous Fine Art Market.
 We didn't even bother going into most galleries, because the streets were basically galleries!
 There was some incredible work from Native American artists, who are typically very underrepresented in the fine art world.
 It was so inspiring to see their work and I even came home with the handmade mandala you see below.

+The Georgia O'Keefe Museum is the most popular museum to visit in Santa Fe and I found it to be quite memorable.
 The Georgia O'Keefe Museum is housed in a modern yet traditionally built Santa Fe adobe house just off the main street in town.
 It is entirely separate from her home + studio in Abiquiu which are also open to the public, so don't get them confused.
-The museum catalogs the life and creative process of one of America’s most influential female artists, proving to be an incredible inspiration to me.
-I loved seeing her sketches, early work, and more obscure pieces, as well as some of her more famous works of art.
+The museum catalogs the life and creative process behind one of the USA's most influential female artists, proving to be an incredible inspiration to me.
+I loved seeing her sketches, early work, and more obscure pieces, as well as some of her most famous works.

-One of the nicest spas I've been to in the United States, Ten Thousand Waves is well worth the price—it was definitely a highlight from my 48 hours in Santa Fe!
-Only 10 minutes from downtown Santa Fe, Ten Thousand Waves itself is inspired by Japanese mountain hot spring resorts and overlooks a national forest.
-Having been to Japanese onsens and hot springs before, I can confirm that this place is the real deal.
+One of the nicest spas I've been to in the United States, Ten Thousand Waves is well worth the high price tag—it was a major highlight from my 48 hours in Santa Fe!
+Only 10 minutes from downtown Santa Fe, Ten Thousand Waves itself is inspired by the traditional Japanese onsen.
+Having been to Japanese onsens in Japan before, I can confirm that Ten Thousand Waves is the real deal.
+It is fed by local hot springs and overlooks a national forest.
 The setting couldn't be more serene & beautiful!
 They did an amazing job integrating the spa environment into the natural environment.